nesubat/Warehouse_app/CODE_GUIDE.md

 **Step 1 (lines 394–483).** Two ways to pick a project: the `existing_project` dropdown, or typing a `new_project` name (a timestamp gets appended to new names to keep them unique).
 Whichever Excel file is in play — either freshly uploaded, or an existing `"Signature Links..."` file already sitting in that project's folder (found by `.startswith("signature links")`, case-insensitive) — gets opened with `pd.ExcelFile`.
 For **every sheet**, `df.columns[1:]` (everything except the first column, which holds store names) becomes the list of "Packs" shown in Step 2.

-The duplicate-store check here matters a lot for the PDF engine: `process_and_shuffle_pdf` matches a label to a store purely by **searching for the store's name inside the label's text** — if two stores in the same tab share a name, the shuffler can't reliably tell them apart, so this route refuses to continue and shows exactly which tab/names collided (`⚠️ Duplicate Store Names Found` dialog — see [Section 9.3](#93-pdfhtml)).
+The duplicate-store check here matters a lot for the PDF engine: `process_and_shuffle_pdf` matches a label to a store purely by **searching for the store's name inside the label's text** — if two stores in the same tab share a name, the shuffler can't reliably tell them apart, so this route refuses to continue.

+**Nothing gets deleted on a duplicate.** Earlier versions of this route `shutil.rmtree`'d the project folder the moment a duplicate was found — which, for an *existing* project, meant a bad re-upload could wipe out everything already generated for that job.
+Now the folder and the uploaded Excel are left exactly where they are, and the duplicate modal (`⚠️ Duplicate Store Names Found` — see [Section 9.3](#93-pdfhtml)) gives the user two extra buttons instead of just a dead end:
+- **"Open Excel File"** — an `<a>` styled with `class="btn-file open"` pointing at `/open_local/<project>/<filename>`, intercepted by the same generic fetch-based opener described in [Section 10.2.D](#10-staticscriptjs--the-frontend-brain) — no page navigation, the file just pops open in Excel.
+- **"Recheck File"** — a tiny second `<form>` inside the modal that resubmits `step=1` with the *same* `existing_project` and a `resume_filename` hidden field carrying the exact filename that was flagged.
+On the server side, Scenario B of Step 1 checks `resume_filename` first (an exact match against a file already in that project folder) before falling back to its usual `"signature links"`-prefix search — so recheck works even for a brand-new project whose file was never named that way.
+If the duplicates are gone, Step 1 falls straight through to Step 2 with zero extra clicks; if not, the same modal reappears.

 This only catches *exact* duplicate names, though.
-Two *different but similar* names (e.g. `"Northlands"` and `"Northlands NZ"`) pass this check fine, but can still confuse the substring matcher at PDF-processing time — see the collision detection described in [Section 8.4](#84-build_audit_report-and-build_divider_sheet).
+Two *different but similar* names (e.g. `"Northlands"` and `"Northlands NZ"`) pass this check fine, but can still confuse the substring matcher at PDF-processing time — see the collision detection described in [Section 8.4](#84-build_audit_report-and-build_divider_sheet), and the separate same-store-matched-twice detection in [Section 8.2](#82-process_standard_layout).

 **Step 2 (lines 486–571).** The form field names carry structured information inside their *name attribute itself*, using `---` as a separator (chosen specifically because pack/tab names might contain underscores):
 ```html